Candlelight Processional (Disney Parks): Event format

 The songs are custom composed and arranged for Disney to retell the nativity story, with orchestrations performed by a large orchestra.
 For several decades, the poem One Solitary Life by James Allan Francis was recited by the celebrity narrator, however this was cut from the program beginning with the 2013 season.

 Disneyland musicians work under contracts with the Orange County Musicians Union, Local 7.
 Musicians in the orchestra in Florida are contracted through the Central Florida Local 389 chapter of the American Federation of Musicians union.
 The Disneyland version includes a handbell choir and both feature trumpet fanfares.
 The celebrity narrator tells the story in short passages mixed with songs.
 The show typically has stayed the same year to year, but it continues to be updated.
 It uses guest choirs, primarily youth choirs, referred to as a mass choir.
 The show is performed three times each night at EPCOT, with youth choirs performing in the first show and Disney Cast Members in the second following shows.

 Disney Cast Members (employees) are selected to perform in the show based on auditions that are held prior in the year, with rehearsals being held weekly leading up to performance time, on a volunteer basis.
 Guest choirs also submit auditions and are selected to perform, traveling from around the country, although many are local school choirs located near the parks.

 The event gives young performers the opportunity to perform in a large-scale professional setting, facilitated by Disney Imagination Campus.
-One of the longest running participant choirs since the 1970s at Disney World has been Seminole High School from Sanford, Florida under the direction of Bob Maguire.
+One of the longest running participant choirs since the 1970s at Disney World was Seminole High School from Sanford, Florida under the direction of Bob Maguire.